niquefa/niquefa/README.md

 # 💫 About Me:
+I'm primarily a backend developer, although I have solved about 5 frontend tickets (more or less 😅).
+I have worked on the design, implementation, load/stress/QA testing, bug fixing, and evolution of various backend systems for several startups, one big tech company (such as mercadolibre.co), various SaaS companies, and even the District of Bogotá.
+In all these roles, I have utilized several technology stacks, mainly related to Go, Python, Java, TypeScript, and .NET.

-I'm passionate about algorithms, programming, data structures and computer science in general, I love team working to solve challenging problems.
+"I'm passionate about algorithms, programming, data structures, and computer science in general.
+I love working in teams to solve challenging problems.

+I have also been a collegiate professor and training coach for competitive programming students and teams at the high school and collegiate levels.

+I participated two times in the ACM ICPC World Finals as a contestant and three times as a coach (from 2011 to 2015).
+I coached the first Colombian team to become the Latin American champion of the ACM ICPC Regional Contest."

 ## Advice to check this readme

-It is meant to be read in dark theme.
+It is meant to be read in dark theme, except may be some parts, sorry I'm no designer 😅.

 ## 🌐 Socials: